 2015 Docent in Endocrine physiology, University of Turku, Finland

 I’m interested in the impact of endocrine disruptive chemicals on fertility in women with a special focus on the ovary.
-My research has three main focus areas:
+My research has four main focus areas:

 1) Identification of chemicals and their mixtures that associate to decreased fertility in women living in Sweden

-2) Assessment of effects of chemical exposures on ovarian follicles using in vitro follicle culture models and patient samples
+2) Assessment of effects of chemical exposures on ovarian follicles using in vitro cell and follicle culture models as well as patient samples

 3) Mapping human foetal exposure to endocrine disrupting chemicals

-I’m a docent in endocrine physiology (2015, University of Turku, Finland) with teaching experience from various MSc and PhD courses at Karolinska Institute (communication courses, basic molecular biology laboratory training courses, regenerative medicine journal club, and lectures on endocrine disruptive chemicals and female fertility).
+I’m a docent in endocrine physiology (2015, University of Turku, Finland) with teaching experience from various MSc and PhD courses at Karolinska Institute and Uppsala University (communication courses, basic molecular biology laboratory training courses, regenerative medicine journal club, and lectures on endocrine disruptive chemicals and female fertility).

 I have supervised several undergraduate students through their practical laboratory training, as well as M.Sc. thesis projects.
-I’m currently the main supervisor of two PhD students and a co-supervisor of two students.
+I’m currently the main supervisor of two PhD students.